RCmags/rcmags.github.io/collections/blog/Computers/_posts/2025-04-03-building-private-ml-server.md

 1. [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main): To manage Python environments effectively.
 2. Proprietary **Nvidia drivers**: For optimal graphics card performance on Linux.
 3. [CUDA](https://developer.nvidia.com/cuda-toolkit) (per-environment): Instead of a global installation, I installed CUDA individually for each Python environment to ensure compatibility with specific AI software like TensorFlow.
-4. [Jupyter Notebook](https://jupyter.org/install): For running sessions involving TensorFlow and PyTorch.
+4. [JupyterLab](https://jupyter.org/install): For running sessions involving TensorFlow and PyTorch.
 5. TensorFlow environment: Created a separate conda environment to run the latest TensorFlow version, automatically pulling the required CUDA version for Turing GPUs.
 6. PyTorch environment: Established a dedicated conda environment for PyTorch installation and usage, which was straightforward and worked out of the box.
 7. [Ollama](https://ollama.com/download) and [Open-WebUI](https://docs.openwebui.com/): I setup a separate conda environment for running large language models locally and accessing a graphical user interface through Open-WebUI (a Python package).
 Ollama was installed at the user level and handled running the LLMs.